How to Use AirPods: Pairing, Controls, Settings and Function

 AirPods Pro (2nd Generation) Controls

-The Touch control on the stem of both AirPods Pro (2nd generation) offers various functionalities:
+The Touch control on the stem of both AirPods Pro (2nd generation) offers several functionalities:

 • Play/Pause Audio: Press the Touch control on the stem of an AirPod.
 To resume playback, press it again.